-To anyone who would tell me to “go back to Africa”, please remember that your fathers (who came here illegally, mind you) brought me here and used me to helped build this country.
+To anyone who would tell me to “go back to Africa”, please remember that your fathers (who came here illegally, mind you) brought me here and used me to helped build this country and amass its wealth.
 I didn’t ask to come, yet I’ve made it my own.
 It would not be what it is if I hadn’t invented the traffic signal and gas mask (both invented by Garrett Morgan), the clock from a watch (Benjamin Banneker), the foundation of the blood bank (Charles Drew), the gas-heating furnace (Alice H. Parker), the lawn mower (John Albert Burr), the pacemaker (Otis Boykin).
 You sing and dance to much of the music I compose and record.
 Hell, you wouldn’t even be chasing your kids through the lawn sprinkler (Joseph A. Smith) with your super-soaker water gun (Lonnie G. Johnson), if not for me.

 I am no better than you, nor you, me.
 We built this land together.

-But if you still want me to go back, I expect you to buy the ticket because as I just mentioned, I didn’t get in any line to come here.
+But if you STILL want me to go back, I expect you to buy the ticket because as I just mentioned, I didn’t get in any line to come here.
 And when I DO get there, I will find joy because I have a great deal of traveling to do in my home continent and many cousins to meet and thank.

 I am Kunta Kinte.
 I am Kenneth Arlington Davis.
 Son of Kenneth and Lenora (Cochran) Davis.
 Born a warrior.
 Captured and thrust into slavery.
 But now I am free.

 …Hear me children.
 Listen to my Pride Of Self.
 Listen to my song…

 (To be continued in Part 3 – and feel free to read the epilogue below for the rest of the “Roots” story.)